msaiko239/MSM3500-LTE/README.md

 This will install php and all necessary requirements.

 This will copy all the contents of the repo to your local server and create all directorys and change permissions needed.

+During installation an Asterisk user 8888 with password 8888 is created for testing, you can use any softphone to test registration.
+A Trunk for the Nursecall system is also created and you will want to edit the file /etc/asterisk/pjsip.conf to match your needs.

+Dial rules are also created in /etc/asterisk/extensions.conf for testing.
+From a softphone you can dial 7777 to test that the agi module and script are working properly.
+Nursecall dial plans are also created and may need to be adjusted to fit your current needs.

 # Testing Integration
 To test the integration to your server navigate to http://"your server ip"/config.php